edibotopic/edibotopic-website/content/notes/iconic-programming.md

 ⍉2∘⊥⍣¯1⍳2*3
 ```

-## Not just blocks
+## Not just boxes

 Visual programming is often contrasted with conventional, text-based
 programming.
-Visual programs typically rely on graphical elements (boxes,
-nodes, blocks), which can be dragged and connected.
+Visual programs typically rely on graphical elements, like boxes, which can be dragged and connected.
 These interfaces can be
 more convenient for specific users or for particular use-cases.

-In semiotic terms, icons _resemble what they represent_,
+Icons _resemble what they represent_, while a box is symbolic, an abstraction.
-yet the concept of "resemblance" is not only visual.

-> Mary resembles her father in her temperament

-> The stimulatory effects of coffee resemble that of tea

-> All games share a family resemblance with each other

-> The dog-owner's hand gesture resembles the action he expects of the dog

-Consider also that:

-* Programming visually/graphically does not require any icons.
-The most common
-building blocks are `nodes` and `edges`, which are fundamentally abstract.

-* Programming with icons does not require a graphical user interface.
+Programming with icons does not require a graphical user interface.
 I can type or write `^ ^ ^` to represent a mountain range without a GUI.

-* Programming with icons does not require a spatial interpretation.
-Prefixing a
-comment with `⍝` is a subtle reminder that its effect should resemble a process
-of illumination.

-Here are some icons that I can type, and how they might be interpreted in a given domain:
+Here are some other icons and a spatial interpretation:

 * `^` pointer
 * `!` filter